A unifying framework for ghost-free Lorentz-invariant Lagrangian field theories: Differential forms

-\paragraph{Differential forms.---} We want to reformulate the general ghost-free Lagrangians \eqref{gen-form} in the language of differential forms.
-This is motivated by the crucial importance of the antisymmetric Kronecker delta, which indicates differential form is a natural language.
+We want to reformulate the general scalar-ghost-free Lagrangians \eqref{gen-form} in the language of differential forms.
+This is motivated by the crucial importance of the index antisymmetrization, which indicates the language of differential forms may be more natural.

 Here is another motivation.
-Lovelock's theory was reformulated by Zumino in terms of vielbein in \cite{Zumino:1985dp} .
-The absence of high derivative terms in the equations of motion is due to the Bianchi identities, which come from the basic identity of exterior derivative $d^{\,2}=0$.
-As we discuss below, this statement applies to other ghost-free Lagrangian field theories in this framework.
+Lovelock's theory was reformulated by Zumino in terms of vielbein and spin-connection in \cite{Zumino:1985dp} .
+The absence of high derivative terms in the equations of motion is due to the Bianchi identities.
+These identities are from a more basic identity of the exterior derivative: $d^{\,2}=0$.
+We want to generalize this statement to other ghost-free Lagrangian field theories in this framework.